-Change the file name of the specified file.
+Changes the file name of the specified file.

 Regarding the change of file name, when access level in the file system is zero, the file name can be changed by anyone.
 However when access level is not zero, it can be changed by the process of the file owner only.

-The name of the file whose unwritable or unremovable attribute is set cannot be changed.
-The name of the file with which read-only attribute or permanent attribute is set cannot be changed.
+The name of the file whose write-protected or unremovable attribute is set cannot be changed.
 When the specified file is a link file, both the name of destination file for reference and reference file held in the link file are changed.